bespoken/sdk/README.md

 | Column | Description |
 | --- | --- |
-| utterance | The utterace to be said to Alexa
+| utterance | The utterance to be said to Alexa
 | expectedResponses | One-to-many expected responses - each one is separated by a comma

 For the initial entries, we are typically just looking for the name of the recipe in the response.
 When the tests are run, here is what will happen: